 With invoice factoring, you may not get as much as you would with invoice financing.
 Also, by selling the invoice to the factoring company, you give them the right to contact your client to collect unpaid invoices, which could potentially affect your relationship with the client.

 That said, invoice factoring isn’t a loan like invoice financing, so there are no credit requirements for you.

-A merchant cash advance a type of alternative lending that relies on your cash flow rather than regular installment payments.
+A merchant cash advance is a type of alternative lending that relies on the cash flow running through your credit card merchant account rather than regular installment payments.
 As its name suggests, a merchant cash advance is an advance on your business’ future credit and debit card sales.

 After you receive the advance, the repayment terms typically include paying back the debt with a small percentage of your future debit and credit card sales.
 Depending on the amount of the advance and volume of your sales, it can take a little or a long time to repay a merchant cash advance.

-In general, merchant cash advances are easy to get, primarily because they’re secured by your cash flow.
+In general, merchant cash advances are easy to get, primarily because they’re secured by your cash flow and don’t factor in your credit history as much as other lending tools.
 But you’ll likely get denied if you don’t have solid revenues from credit and debit card sales.
 Also, their APRs can range from 20% to 250%, making them incredibly expensive for some business owners.

 While all of these different types of alternative lending are available to moderately or well-established businesses, brand-new startups with no revenue or time in business may have a tough time qualifying.
 If you’re in this position, here are some options to consider.

 Websites like Kickstarter and Indiegogo are designed to connect business owners with their prospective customers.
 Creating a campaign gives you the opportunity to showcase your product or service and encourage average consumers to pledge money to help you launch it.

 In exchange, these customers can get early access to your product or service.
 To increase the appeal, you may even offer special discounts or other perks to those who pledge more than the bare minimum.